watermelonexpress/onesie/doc/how_to_guides/templates.md

 ```

-As that comment says, you will now write the functional elements of
-the onesie.
 What you write will ultimately be placed (and indented)
 into the `def run` block of any onesie generated using your template,
 so don't repeat that line or any of the other elements around it.

-At this point, you can write the onesie contents as you normally
-would, including simply pasting in the code from the last time we did
-this type of task.
-Keep in mind, however, that you have the
-opportunity to make things simpler and clearer for the next person.
-It
-can be especially helpful to spell out what variables are needed at
+It can be especially helpful to spell out what variables are needed at
 the top of the file and include comments that provide explanations
 and/or examples.
-Properly cased placeholders can help, but always be
-sure it's clear what the template's next user will need to
+Make sure it's clear what the template's next user will
-populate/replace.
-Review existing templates to get a sense of best
-practices.

-That said, don't worry about it too much and don't let theoretical
-perfection impede practical, incremental improvements!
-Any template is
-better than none, and the future developers (including you) can
-improve it further later if it's created in some form now.
+need to populate/replace.

 ### Creating a onesie using a template file
 Once you've found or created a template, use a command such as those